-So it was no surprise to see her breaking out in dance as singer/guitarist Tom Malouf strapped on his guitar and started singing "Jingle Bell Rock" Sunday at Batavia Public Library's holiday sing-along.
+So it was no surprise to see her breaking out in dance as Tom Malouf strapped on his guitar and started singing “Jingle Bell Rock” on Sunday at Batavia Public Library’s holiday sing-along.

 “We listen to ‘Jingle Bell Rock’ a lot at home and in the car,” said her mother, Rachel Hegele, of St. Charles.
 “This is a fun way to celebrate the holidays.”

 Malouf treated the crowd to an hour full of holiday favorites.
-He also elicited the audience's help in singing several songs, including "The Twelve Days of Christmas."
+He also urged the audience’s help in singing several songs, including “The Twelve Days of Christmas.”

-He was joined on stage by his daughter, Beth, on several songs, and put on his best Elvis Presley impression for the song "Blue Christmas," which the late singer recorded for a 1957 Christmas album.
+He was joined on stage by his daughter, Beth, on several songs, and put on his best Elvis Presley impression for the song “Blue Christmas.”

 The song “Silver Bells” took Bartlett resident Bob Burns down memory lane.